Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Results

 \subsubsection{\pizero{} on Different Setups}

-We evaluate \pizero{} on all four of the setups introduced earlier.
+We evaluate \pizero{} across all four setups introduced earlier.
 We fine-tune a model for each setup on the datasets described above.
-Each model uses its own weights and each experiment is independent.
-Nevertheless, due to the flexible wrapper-based architecture of \rcs{}, we can share the code required for teleoperation and model execution so that the hardware-induced overhead is minimal.
-For the evaluation, we used the same 30~Hz control frequency as we did during data collection, and employ action chunking with a prediction horizon of 20 steps.
+Each model uses its own weights, and each experiment is independent.
+Nevertheless, due to the flexible wrapper-based architecture of \rcs{}, we can share the code for teleoperation and model execution, minimizing hardware-induced overhead.
+For the evaluation, we used the same \qty{30}{Hz} control frequency as we did during data collection, and employed action chunking with a prediction horizon of 20 steps.
 Each model is evaluated on 50 real-world rollouts.
 The resulting evaluation success rates are shown in the top left plot of \autoref{fig:bar_plots}.

 \paragraph{\franka{}} Out of all hardware platforms, the \franka{} setup achieves the highest performance with \pizero{}.
 This result is expected since some portion of \pizero{}'s pre-training dataset contains the Franka robotic arm.